Blarsamio/cash-register-cli/README.md

    cd cash-register-cli

-2. Ensure you have Ruby installed on your machine.
+2. Ensure Ruby is properly installed.
 This application was built with Ruby 3.1.2 You can check your Ruby version using:

    ruby -v